On average your neighbors pay $88 a month.See Your Rates

 According to TomTom's annual traffic index report, Boston ranks 97th for worst traffic congestion in the world.
 The average commuter spends an additional 29 minutes per hour stuck in traffic during rush hour commutes and an additional 112 hours per year for those with 30-minute commutes.

-Moving violations including drunk driving, running red lights, accidents, and speeding tickets will make you a high-risk driver with a bad driving record and higher insurance rates.
+Moving violations including drunk driving, running red lights, accidents, and speeding tickets will make you a non-preferred driver with a bad driving record.
+This means that your insurer could require that you purchase high-risk-auto insurance.
+This will mean you'll pay much higher insurance rates.

 The Boston Municipal Court Department website informs residents how to pay civil motor vehicle citations and tells drivers how to contest tickets.